Jerry Tagge: College career

-Tagge played college football at Nebraska under head coach Bob Devaney.
-In his sophomore year in 1969, Tagge rose to second-string quarterback.
+Tagge played college football at the University of Nebraska–Lincoln under head coach Bob Devaney.
+In his sophomore year in 1969, Tagge rose to second-string quarterback for the Cornhuskers.
 His playing time increased until midway through his junior year when he took over the starting position from Van Brownson, leading the team to a 10–0–1 season and a matchup with LSU in the 1971 Orange Bowl.
 Tagge scored the game-winning touchdown in a 17–12 victory over the Tigers on a quarterback sneak, earning himself Most Valuable Player honors, and the Huskers the AP national championship for 1970.
 Both #1 Texas and #2 Ohio State lost their bowl games on New Year's Day.
 (Through the 1973 season, the final UPI coaches' poll was released in December, before the bowls.)